Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Methodology

 \subsubsection{The ``Judge'' Agent}

-To enable scalable assessment, the Explanation Gate utilized a secondary LLM agent to evaluate student explanations in real-time.
+To enable scalable assessment, the Explanation Gate utilized a secondary LLM agent to evaluate student explanations in real-time, following the LLM-as-a-Judge paradigm \cite{zheng2023judging}.
 We selected GPT-4o (OpenAI) as the judge to minimize self-preference bias (where a model prefers its own output style) \cite{wataoka2024self,chen2025beyond}.
 The judge was configured with a temperature of \textnormal{\texttt{0.1}} to ensure deterministic grading.

-\textbf{System Prompt:} The judge was initialized with the following rubric based on the SOLO Taxonomy \cite{biggs1989towards}:
+\textbf{System Prompt:} The judge was initialized with the following rubric based on the Structure of Observed Learning Outcomes (SOLO) taxonomy \cite{biggs1989towards}:

 \begin{quote} {\itshape You are a Teaching Assistant for a React course.
 Your goal is to evaluate if the student truly understands the code they are trying to merge.